uterus

 Read More »

-What is a cellular leiomyoma of the uterus?
-A cellular leiomyoma is a non-cancerous tumour that starts in the muscular wall of the uterus.
-The tumour is made up of specialized smooth muscle cells that are normally found in a part of the uterus called the myometrium.
-The tumour is called ‘cellular’ because it contains …
+A cellular leiomyoma is a noncancerous tumour that develops in the muscular wall of the uterus, called the myometrium.
+Leiomyomas are composed of smooth muscle cells, which are the same type of cells that normally comprise the myometrium.
+The tumour is called cellular because it contains more muscle cells than the surrounding normal tissue.
+Cellular …

 Read More »